turbonomic/reporting-docs/page/config/external-timescale-ORIGINAL.md

   the `extractor` component by the name `"dbs.extractor"`.
 Similarly, the internal name used for the `query` login to the same database is `"dbs.extractor.qeury"`.
 The common prefix means that the `databaseName` and `schemaName` properties will be visible and identical for these two logins.
-* There's another database used by the `grafana` component, but provisioning responsibiltiy for that database falls to the `extractor` component as well, so its properties could be specified in the `/spec/properties/extractor/dbs/grafana` block.
+* There's another database used by the `grafana` component, but provisioning responsibility for that database falls to the `extractor` component as well, so its properties could be specified in the `/spec/properties/extractor/dbs/grafana` block.
 However, we only specify `schemaName` above.
   The reason is that we must also provide these values to the `grafana` component via property names